 10.12.7 Subsidising the purchase of an initial new or second-hand motor vehicle

-Section 3.3 of the Motor Vehicle Compensation Scheme (MVCS) Legislative Instrument enables the Commission to consider provision of compensation for the purchase of an initial vehicle.
+Section 10.3 of the Motor Vehicle Compensation Scheme (MVCS) Legislative Instrument enables the Commission to consider provision of compensation for the purchase of an initial vehicle.
 Where the Commission provides compensation (a subsidy) for the purchase of a motor vehicle for a person for the first time, that vehicle is known as an “initial motor vehicle”.
-An initial MVCS vehicle may be new or a second-hand.
+An initial MVCS vehicle may be new or second-hand.

 Compensation for an initial vehicle may be considered where a person has complex accepted conditions which have a significant impact on their ability to drive safely, or if they are unable to drive, to be transported in a vehicle safely and reasonable comfort.

-As a first step, consideration must always given to whether the person’s assessed clinical needs may be met through compensation for driving devices or other modifications to a vehicle the person already owns or has an interest in.
+As a first step, consideration must always be given to whether the person’s assessed clinical needs may be met through compensation for driving devices or other modifications to a vehicle the person already owns or has an interest in.

 Eligibility for an initial vehicle